 --file option.
 Also, to keep all plugin version numbers in the parent POM's

 dependencyManagement section, the root should extend parent, or else you will need to define the plugin version numbers on the command line and can't use the shorthand commands for running Maven plugins (unless you're OK with Maven deciding itself that which version to use, which can produce unrepeatable builds).

 Before going into further topics, I'll need to explain a bit about Go's artifact management and give an overview of Jumi's deployment pipeline.

 Go is more than just a continuous integration server - it is designed for release and deployment management.
 (I find that Go fits that purpose better than for example Jenkins.)
 In Go the builds are organized into a deployment pipeline, as described in the Continuous Delivery book.
 All pipeline runs are logged forever* and configuration changes are version controlled (Go uses internally Git), so it also provides full auditability especially when it's used for deployment.

 The commercial version has additional deployment environment and access permission features, but the free version has been adequate for me for now (though being an open source project I could get the enterprise edition for free).
-Since Go 12.3 the free version has the same features as the commercial version - only the maximum numbers of users and remote agents differ.
+Update 2012-09-20: Since Go 12.3 the free version has the same features as the commercial version - only the maximum numbers of users and remote agents differ.
 Update 2014-02-25: Go is now open source and fully free!

 * For experimenting I recommend cloning a pipeline with a temporary name, to avoid the official pipeline's history from being filled with experimental runs.
 You can't remove things from the history (except by removing or hacking the database), but you can hide them by deleting the pipeline and not reusing the pipeline's name (if you create a new pipeline with the same name then the old history will become visible).
 Only build artifacts of old builds can be removed, and there's actually a feature for that to avoid the disk getting too full.